 Supply chain leaders must invest to keep up with societal and technological changes.

-Gartner predicts that four factors will converge as we move toward this transformation.
-Supply chain leaders must be aware and take necessary action to capitalize on the opportunities that lie ahead.
+Gartner predicts that four factors will converge and impact the future supply chain as we move toward this transformation.
+It is important for supply chain leaders to be aware of and take necessary action to capitalize on the opportunities that lie ahead.

 Factor No. 2: Machines are intelligent

-Factor No. 3: Virtual is the new reality
+Factor No. 3: Everything is connected

 Factor No. 4: Circular is the mainstream economy

 By 2029, it will be unacceptable for a supply chain to create waste.
 Avoidable waste production will then be considered unacceptable by society.
 This means that supply chain leaders have to embrace a circular economy in which a used product is returned, recycled and then reused in some way.

 Many organizations have already started on this journey.
 Initiatives such as Coca Cola’s World Without Waste and Unilever’s Sustainable Living Plan are first steps toward a circular economy.